khyrthy/dotfiles/README.md

 This section contains lots of informations about what I'm actually using in my configuration to get a cool desktop

+# Fetch Program

+The fetch program is one I made quickly using Python.
+To install it, you just need to copy it to `~/.fetch.py` and install the `colorama` python package.

 ## Main components

 * **OS:** Arch Linux x86-64